mariusor/mpris-scrobbler/README.md

 At first nothing will get submitted as you need to generate a valid API session for your account.

-To signon you must use the signon binary using the following sequence:
+To authenticate you must use the signon binary using the following sequence:

     $ mpris-scrobbler-signon token <service>